 Our teachers are constantly assessing pupils informally: using information from pupils' talk, responses in class and their work to adapt lessons and activities both within and between sessions.
 This is to ensure that pupils are both appropriately challenged and receive additional support or instruction in order to maximise learning.

-We currently use FFT Aspire to track pupils' progress across all subjects and use this information to target different individuals and learner groups.
+As a Trust, we use Arbor to report data in core subjects and are able to analysis this to identify pupils, groups or classes that need support.
+We use an online system to track pupils' progress across foundation subjects and use this information to target different individuals and learner groups.

 Pupils are assessed using the following: STAR reading Test This tracks progress in Reading through reading ages, and generates the ZPD range from which pupils select their books.